Interpreting seasonal and interannual Hadley cell descending edge migrations via the cell-mean Rossby number: Seasonal cycle

 Fig.~\ref{fig:sf-ro-u}b shows the climatological monthly zonal-mean zonal wind at 200~hPa.
 It is easterly at the equator except in boreal winter \citep{zhang_seasonal_2022}.
 Within the meridional extent of the Hadley cells, the easterlies peak in meridional extent and magnitude---respectively, \(\sim\)10\(^\circ\)S-20\(^\circ\)N and \(\sim\)12~m s\(^{-1}\)---in boreal summer within the strong, cross-equatorial cell \citep{bordoni_monsoons_2008}.
 In every month, winds monotonically become more positive moving poleward from their deep-tropical minimum, reaching \(\sim\)40 m~s\(^{-1}\) at the descending edge of either winter, cross-equatorial cell.
 The 200-hPa zonal wind is small in the vicinity of the ascending edge in all months, which coheres qualitatively with the assumption of vanishing zonal wind there in our theory.

-Fig.~\ref{fig:sf-ro-u}c shows the local Rossby number at 200-hPa, masked out within 5\(^\circ\) latitude of the equator where it is ill-defined.
+Fig.~\ref{fig:sf-ro-u}c shows the climatological monthly-mean local Rossby number at 200 hPa, masked out within 5\(^\circ\) latitude of the equator where it is ill-defined.
 It has a more complicated meridional structure than the zonal wind itself, though throughout the year in both hemispheres it is small, \(\sim\)0-0.2, in the vicinity of the descending edge.
-It reaches up to \(\sim\)0.7 within either winter, cross-equatorial cell.
+It reaches up to \(\sim\)0.7 within either winter, cross-equatorial cell, supported by a reinforcing feedback: ascent moving poleward increases the extent and magnitude of upper-tropospheric easterlies, which in turn prevents extratropical-origin eddies from breaking over more of the tropics, enabling the Rossby number to grow and thus further strengthening the easterlies \citep{schneider_eddy-mediated_2008,bordoni_monsoons_2008}.
 At the ascending edge, the seasonality is somewhat complicated, though local minima featuring the smallest Rossby number values, \(\sim\)0.1, coincide with its poleward-most extents in either summer hemisphere.
 All together, the meridional variations in the Rossby number within the Hadley cells are smallest and non-monotonic in latitude within both cells within either summer hemisphere, whereas they decrease sharply and nearly monotonically moving poleward from the equator within either winter hemisphere.

 Despite this meridional structure in the local Rossby number, treating it as uniform within each cell results in surprisingly accurate zonal wind fields.
-Fig.~\ref{fig:uro-ro-lata-fits}a shows, for JJA as one example, the diagnosed 200-hPa zonal wind field and each Hadley cell's corresponding best-fit \(\uro\) field, and for completeness Figs.~\ref{fig:app-uro-ann-seas} and \ref{fig:app-uro-mon} show results for the annual mean, all four seasons, and all twelve calendar months.
+Fig.~\ref{fig:fixed-ro-methods}d shows this for June, and for completeness Figs.~\ref{fig:app-uro-ann-seas} and \ref{fig:app-uro-mon} show results for the annual mean, all four seasons, and all twelve calendar months.
 In all cases, within the span of each Hadley cell, the uniform-Rossby number zonal wind field corresponds fairly well with the actual zonal wind field.
-Two limitations of the \(\uro\) field's accuracy are not capturing the leveling off of the zonal wind in the vicinity of the subtropical jets and, for November through February, being unable to capture the superrotation, \ie/ positive equatorial zonal wind \citep{zhang_seasonal_2022}, since \(\uro\) cannot exceed zero at the equator.
+Two limitations of the \(\uro\) field's accuracy are not capturing the leveling off of the zonal wind in the vicinity of the subtropical jets and, for November through February, being incapable of capturing the superrotation, \ie/ positive equatorial zonal wind \citep{zhang_seasonal_2022}, since \(\uro\) cannot exceed zero at the equator.